Administration of Naloxone

 As a social worker or social service worker, you are permitted to administer Naloxone.
 During a life-threatening emergency due to an opioid overdose, any individual can administer Naloxone.

+College registrants with the appropriate training can administer Naloxone without a formal delegation process.
 You should ensure that you are up to date with the information and guidance around the administration of Naloxone and consult the Practice Guidelines for Medication Practices which includes an appendix on the administration of Naloxone.

 The following College practice resources may also assist you in practising ethically and professionally: